udacity/RoboND-Python-StarterKit/doc/configure_via_anaconda.md

 `meta_windows_patch.yml` to
 `meta.yml`

 **Create** RoboND.
 Running this command will create a new `conda` environment that is provisioned with all libraries you need to be successful in this program.
+**Note:** if you get an error when you try to run this command that `conda` doesn't exist, try closing and re-opening your terminal window.
 ```
 conda env create -f environment.yml
 ```